AideGqre/Animal-Crossing-Trackers/README.md

 # 🐛 Animal Crossing Tracker

-A simple and visual web app to track the bugs and fish you've caught during your **Animal Crossing speedruns** — now with **real-time co-op mode**!
+A simple and visual web app to track the bugs and fish you've caught during your **Animal Crossing speedruns** — now with **real-time multiplayer modes**!

 ---